IDMNYU/audiolab/docs/synths.md

 As noted above, these conventions describe the kind of voltage being delivered, not *how* you're going to use it.
 As in the image above, the output area of the module has black, blue, and red jacks, but all of them can be used to generate either audio patched into the speakers or control voltage patched into another module.

+Patching the output of a module delivering one type of voltage into a module jack that expects a different type can have unpredictable results.
+In general, patching a blue (DC) jack into a black (AC) jack will work as expected, though some modules (such as the voltage-controlled filters) are designed to only modify signals in the audio range, so a slow-moving DC signal may end up getting filtered out.
+Patching a black (AC) source into a blue (DC) destination may have unusual results - the negative voltage in the signal may end up getting clipped to 0V or rectified (flipped into positive voltage).
+Modules that expect triggers (red jacks) will "fire" when an AC or DC voltage source from a black or blue jack crosses above 2.5V or so, but processing voltage from a trigger source (red jack) through a DC or AC processing module may eliminate its ability to trigger anything.

 Serge modules use small knobs to control parameters, often in conjunction with control voltage.
 Knobs that *scale* (multiply) an input voltage and knobs that *offset* (add to) an input voltage are distinguished on the panel graphics.

 Modules are connected by **patching** within and between module jacks using banana cables.